akka/akka/akka-docs/rst/scala/http/routing-dsl/directives/alphabetically.rst

                                             given one to the rejections potentially coming back from the inner route.
 :ref:`-cancelRejections-`                   Adds a ``TransformationRejection`` cancelling all matching rejections
-                                            to the rejections potentially coming back from the inner route :ref:`-complete-`                           Completes the request using the given arguments :ref:`-completeOrRecoverWith-`              "Unwraps" a ``Future[T]`` and runs the inner route when the future has failed with the error as an extraction of type ``Throwable``
+                                            to the rejections potentially coming back from the inner route :ref:`-checkSameOrigin-`                    Checks that the request comes from the same origin :ref:`-complete-`                           Completes the request using the given arguments :ref:`-completeOrRecoverWith-`              "Unwraps" a ``Future[T]`` and runs the inner route when the future has failed with the error as an extraction of type ``Throwable``